 About this Page

 This website contains material intended for biologists, especially biogeographers, ecologists, and geographers of various sorts.
 This material is a blending of my lifelong interest in aspects of biology and my professional background in atmospheric science.
-A number of presentations are included in this section, ranging from personal travel summaries of natural history interest to climate-related talks.
+A number of presentations are included in this section, mostly related to aspects of satellite-based climatologies or various environmental issues.

-I am a research meteorologist who has worked at various locations, most extensively (22 years) at the National Severe Storms Laboratory in Norman, Oklahoma.
-Much of my research involved topics in mesoscale and synoptic meteorology in Latin America, from Mexico to Argentina.
-Most of my fieldwork was carried out in developing countries, though earlier work was in the Arctic and over high latitude oceans during the winter.
+I am a “retired” research meteorologist who has worked at various locations, most extensively (22 years) at the National Severe Storms Laboratory in Norman, Oklahoma.
+Much of my research involved topics in tropical and mesoscale meteorology in Latin America, from Mexico to Argentina.
+Most of my fieldwork was carried out in developing countries, though earlier work was in the Arctic and over high-latitude oceans during the winter.
 My vita describes some of my activities and educational background.
 A short summary of what I think my main strengths are can be found here.
 Some of my motivations for expanding into topics seemingly unrelated to meteorology (e.g. biology) are included here.

 What I can offer: I took an early retirement opportunity from the US Federal Government to continue working in the international arena and on topics I would not have been able to work on within NOAA.
 As well as providing some educational material, this website describes how I can help others in the biological sciences.
 If you are primarily a biologist a short course might be useful.

 Enjoy exploring this site, and don’t hesitate to communicate with me at email@example.com

 Some additional pages within this website are here: